JasonLee-cp/JasonLee-cp.github.io/_posts/dev/deployment/2023-03-25-dockerize.md

 comments:
 ---

+1. Introduction
+2. What is container?
+3. What is an image?
+4. Demo FastAPI Project
+5. Write Dockerfile
+6. Build the Docker image
+7. Execute a Docker container

+---

 # 1. Introduction

 To deploy a FastAPI project, one common way is to use **docker** to build a **container image**.